-Yoga, stretching, and meditation is often used in treatment centers for its many benefits of body, mind and spirit.
+Yoga, stretching, and meditation is often used in treatment centers for its many benefits of body, mind, and spirit.
 But what exactly is yoga and where did it originate from?
 Why does yoga help people in recovery from addiction?

 Origins of Yoga

 Yoga has been practiced for thousands of years, though a specific date has been debated by anthropologists.
 Somewhere between 3200 and 1500 BCE is the agreed upon years that the practice of yoga was developed.
 The term “yoga” was found in ancient India’s written texts called the Veda’s.
-These volumes are the oldest found literature scribed in Sanskrit and which give a detailed insight to early Hinduism.
-The Vedas are a collection of philosophies and ideals written into hymns, mantras, and ritual ceremonies that were meant to be practiced and passed down verbally for future generations.
+These volumes are the oldest found literature scribed in Sanskrit and which give a detailed insight into early Hinduism.
+The Vedas are a collection of philosophies and ideas written into hymns, mantras, and ritual ceremonies that were meant to be practiced and passed down verbally for future generations.
 As the Vedas were meant to draw down spiritual powers which were to be used for the health and welfare of individuals and community, there was a physical practice created to support the four sacred Vedic texts.
 “Yoga is believed to be derived from the joining or “yoking” of the breath, sound, and movement of the Vedas.

-During the 3rd Century BCE, yoga stretched to include Buddhist practices which were integrated into daily focus and was thought to be the foundation to ground an individual into a state of calmness, insight and balance.
+During the 3rd Century BCE, yoga stretched to include Buddhist practices which were integrated into daily focus and was thought to be the foundation to ground an individual into a state of calmness, insight, and balance.

-Out of the teachings, six main schools of the foundational philosophy were created, one primary focus being Union with the Divine, or Yoga.
+Out of the teachings, the six main schools of the foundational philosophy were created, one primary focus being Union with the Divine or Yoga.
 Some of the approaches fell away over the last several hundred years, while others have survived and become internationally popular, yoga heading the way as the most recognized and practiced Vedic influence.